gymiyakawa/fractol/README.md

 Fractol project at 42 Quebec.

 This project consisted of an introduction to graphical projects.
-It's requires the use of the MINILIBX, a visual library developed in house.
+It's requires the use of the MINILIBX, a visual library developed by 42.

 ## Instructions